NFL Sharp Betting Picks

 NFL totals, commonly called over/under bets, are wagers on how many points will be scored in a game by both teams.
 It doesn't matter which team wins or by how much; it's just about the point total.

 If the Pittsburgh Steelers and Buffalo Bills play, the total might get set at 50 points by the oddsmakers.
-Bettors can wager on either side of that number: Over bettors would win if the Steelers and Bills combined for 51 or more points, whereas under bettors would cash at 49 or fewer points.
-The game could land at exactly 50 points -- say, a 30-20 game -- in which case the bets would push, and money would be refundeLikLike spread bets, totals(-110) attached to the over/under numbers.
+Bettors can wager on either side of that number; over bettors would win if the Steelers and Bills combined for 51 or more points, whereas under bettors would cash at 49 or fewer points.
+The game could land at exactly 50 points -- say, a 30-20 game -- in which case the bets would push, and money would be refunded like spread bets and totals(-110) attached to the over/under numbers.
 This is again the juice or the price to make a bet.
 It's important to find the sportsbook with the best line and best juice, as that makes a big difference over the long run on your NFL betting bankroll.

 How to Use the NFL Odds Page